-The GMAT exam is a standardized assessment, delivered in English, which helps business schools assess the qualifications of applicants for advanced study in business and management.
-By taking the GMAT exam, you have a better chance of being targeted by business schools that are a good match for you—and learning more about their programs and admissions processes.
-Schools use the test as one predictor of academic performance in an MBA program or in other graduate management programs.
+The GMAT exam is a standardized assessment that helps business schools assess applicants.
+Schools use the test as one predictor of academic performance in an MBA or other graduate management program.

-· Analytical Writing Assessment - The GMAT exam begins with the Analytical Writing Assessment (AWA).
-The AWA consists of two separate writing tasks—Analysis of an Issue and Analysis of an Argument.
+Analytical Writing Assessment (AWA) - The AWA consists of two separate writing tasks—Analysis of an Issue and Analysis of an Argument.
 You are allowed 30 minutes to complete each one.

-· Quantitative Section - Following an optional break, you then begin with the Quantitative Section of the GMAT exam.
-This section contains 37 multiple-choice questions of two question types—Data Sufficiency and Problem Solving.
-You are allowed a maximum of 75 minutes to complete the entire section.
+Quantitative Section - This section contains 37 multiple-choice questions of two question types—Data Sufficiency and Problem Solving.
+You are allowed a maximum of 75 minutes.

-· Verbal Section - After completion of the Quantitative Section (following an optional break), you begin the Verbal Section of the GMAT exam.
-This section contains 41 multiple choice questions of three question types—Reading Comprehension, Critical Reasoning, and Sentence Correction.
-You are allowed a maximum of 75 minutes to complete the entire section.
+Verbal Section - This section contains 41 multiple choice questions of three question types—Reading Comprehension, Critical Reasoning, and Sentence Correction.
+You are allowed up to 75 minutes for this section.

-The Law School Admission Test (LSAT) is a half-day, standardized test administered four times each year at designated testing centers throughout the world.
+The Law School Admission Test (LSAT) is a half-day, standardized test administered four times each year, typically on a Saturday.
 All American Bar Association-approved law schools, most Canadian law schools, and many other law schools require applicants to take the LSAT as part of their admission process.
-It provides a standard measure of acquired reading and verbal reasoning skills that law schools can use as one of several factors in assessing applicants.
-Some schools place greater weight than others on the LSAT; most law schools do evaluate your full range of credentials.

 Many law schools require that the LSAT be taken by December for admission the following fall.
 However, taking the test earlier—in June or September—is often advised.